 Please note that the order of these do not represent my preferences in any way – if you need help deciding, there is always my consultation service.

-I’ve now turned this into a permanent page on my site, due to the requests of several people, so you can now find the page here (or click the page at the top). ^___^
+I’ve now turned this into a permanent page on my site, due to the requests of several people, so you can now find the page here. ^___^

 Brands to avoid for your body type

 Brands to consider for your body type

 This means that the bottom edge of the corset is too narrow for your hips.
 This type of gap is common for women who are naturally a pear shape.
 Do NOT try to force the hips smaller because then you may get an odd bump at the lower edge of the corset, and it can also make your hips go numb.

 Avoid any corsets that say “modern slim” silhouette or “gentle curves.”
 This may include any of the “Level 1” corsets from Orchard Corset, or the underbust corsets from Corsets-UK.

 For those who have a larger hipspring, look for corsets for vintage figures: What Katie Did or Isabella Corsetry are good choices.
 They have a hipspring of more than 12-14 inches.

 This means that the top edge of the corset is too narrow for your ribcage.
 Your ribcage or shoulders might be on the broad side.
 While it is possible to train down your ribcage, it’s unlikely that you can train it right from the very top edge.
 This often occurs in swimmers, those with a barrel chest, or those with a masculine physique.